-The extent of open lawn, the institutional Drill Hall building, parade ground, and perimeter security fencing is characteristic of a military site.
-The Drill Hall and more recently constructed indoor sports centre are the is a dominant features of the site, especially when viewed from Cross Street.
+The Drill Hall and more recently constructed indoor sports centre are the dominant features of the site.
 Three hard-surface netball courts have been benched into the landscape, sympathetically aligned with the former military road deviation.

-Remnant elements such as the former parade ground (now used as a car park), former building pads, and walls and the avenue of mature Poplars are unique landscape elements that give a visual link to the past history and uses - see Figure 15.
-Its setting on the ridgeline of Middle Head, with its proximity to Rawson Park Oval and the Sydney Harbour National Park lends a unique and special ambience to the site.
-Materials used within the Drill Hall and the its landscape are simple, such as include stone, concrete, soft-fall paving, asphalt and corrugated steel.
+Remnant elements such as the former parade ground (now used as a car park), former building pads, walls and the avenue of mature Poplars are unique landscape elements that give a visual link to the past history and uses - see Figure 15.
+Its setting on the ridgeline of Middle Head, with its proximity to Rawson Park Oval and Sydney Harbour National Park lends a unique and special ambience to the site.
+Materials used within the Drill Hall and its landscape include stone, concrete, soft-fall paving, asphalt and corrugated steel.
 Undeveloped areas are characterised by open lawn fringed by bushland along the site's southern edge.